h4yn0nnym0u5e/laser-stuff/README.md

 ### ILDAfilePlayer3
 Plays back a .ILD file using the AudioPlayILDA object.
 Outputs XYZRGBs data on channels 1-7 of a PCM3168 audio board.

+### LaserTestStallProtection
+### LaserTestStallProtectionV2
+Demonstrate the use of the `AudioEffectProtectStall` object.
+V2 adds overall rotation, which actually defeats the protection because even when playback stops, the spot is still being rotated.

+### LaserTestPalette
+Demonstrate the use of the palette - at time of writing, still seeking an ILDA file with a built-in palette.

+### LaserTestRAMplay
+Test of buffering a whole ILDA file in RAM (EXTMEM in this case) and playing it from there.